AFIELD Study is a series of co-learning programs led by members of the network on different topics.

 Based on closed sessions and public workshops, it seeks to nurture synergies between like-minded practitioners, allowing for mutual exchange of skills and knowledge.

-The fourth AFIELD Study Program is titled “Observing Social Narratives & Moving Beyond Stereotypes” and is led by Camilla Rocha Campos.
+The fourth AFIELD Study Program was titled “Observing Social Narratives & Moving Beyond Stereotypes” and was led by Camilla Rocha Campos.

-This study will take place online over four sessions from 21st February, 28th February, 1st March and 7th March.
+This study took place online over four sessions from 21st February, 28th February, 1st March and 7th March.

-The program engages with, learns from and questions the production of different images & narratives of social struggles as well as their representation in and through art.
+The program engaged with, learned from and questioned the production of different images & narratives of social struggles as well as their representation in and through art.

 This core group includes AFIELD members: Shawon Akand (BD), Sinkneh Eshetu (ET) Analida Galindo (PA), Alejandra Ballón Gutierrez (PE), Dicky Takndare (ID), Di Liu (CN), Majaw Njaay (SN), and Zeyno Pekünlü (TR).

 “How can an individual experience reveal a larger social justice struggle and become an opportunity for collective learning?
 How can one represent their own lived experiences of social injustice through art?
 How can art professionals produce and interact with imagery that involves the deep humanity of an ‘other’ without prejudice or pity?
 How can we develop a sensitivity and ethic within the realm of aesthetics towards the “subject”, the artist, the practice, the community, the other?”

 DAY 1 – February 21st, 11.00am BRT

 Zakee will guide us through how he painted over his own history (referencing mass-incarceration & the drug ecosystem) with his art practice.
 Exploring how understanding stereotypes, taboos, and prejudice, can be used to access and share with other memories & emotions.